Q1. I did not receive a registration assignment time in MyBentley. What can I do?

 Registration requests that are not accompanied by a Bentley ID# or CRN’s may not be processed in a timely manner.
 It is your responsibility to provide the Registrar’s Office all of the information necessary to process your requests.
 The Registrar’s Office will not make assumptions based on your submission.
 Any ambiguity in your course requests will not be processed.

-Q12.
-What if I am closed out of a course other than the ones listed above, including any GB course?
+Q9.
+What should I do if I am closed out of any course?